cyu/rack-cors/README.md

 #### Middleware Options
 * **debug** (boolean):  Enables debug logging and `X-Rack-CORS` HTTP headers for debugging.
 * **logger** (Object or Proc): Specify the logger to log to.
-If a proc is provided, it will be called when a logger is needed (this is helpful in cases where the logger is initialized after `Rack::Cors` is used, like `Rails.logger`.
+If a proc is provided, it will be called when a logger is needed.
+This is helpful in cases where the logger is initialized after `Rack::Cors` is initially configured, like `Rails.logger`.

 #### Origin
 Origins can be specified as a string, a regular expression**, or as '*' to allow all origins.